Mari Lwyd: 20th century revival

 During the 1980s, further revived forms of the Mari Lwyd tradition emerged in Caerphilly, Llantrisant, and St Fagans, all of which are in the same borderland between Vale and mountains.
 Commenting on the example of Llantrisant, which was inaugurated in 1980, Mick Tems noted that the custom had "re-established herself so strongly that there are complaints if she misses any of her regular calls".
 He noted that in 1991 the Llantrisant Mari Lwyd was taken to Yn Chruinnaght, a Pan-Celtic festival on the Isle of Man, and that it had also been taken to the Lowender Peran festival at Perranporth in Cornwall.
 Hutton believed that the custom re-emerged in the borderlands between Vale and the mountains in part because people in Glamorgan sought to reaffirm their sense of cultural identity during the termination of their traditional industries, and partly because the Welsh Folk Museum was located in the area.
 More widely, he believed that the revival of the Mari Lwyd was in large part due to the "forces of local patriotism", noting that a similar situation had resulted in the resurrection of the hoodening tradition in East Kent.

-The town council of Aberystwyth organised "The World's Largest Mari Lwyd" for the Millennium celebrations in 2000.
+The Mari Llwyd is a feature in modern celebrations of the Hen Galan (Old New Year), such as those at Cowbridge, Cwm Gwaun and Aberystwyth.
+The town council of Aberystwyth also organised "The World's Largest Mari Lwyd" for the Millennium celebrations in 2000.

 A mixture of the Mari Lwyd and Wassail customs occurs in the border town of Chepstow, South Wales, every January.
-A band of English Wassailers meet with the local Welsh Border Morris Side, The Widders, on the bridge in Chepstow.
+A band of English Wassailers meet with the local Welsh Border Morris Side, The Widders, on the bridge in the town.
+In the 21st century, the revival of the custom has extended to Abergavenny.

 In culture

 The Mari Lwyd has prompted responses from the arts in Wales.
-The poet Vernon Watkins published his "Ballad of the Mari Lwyd" in 1941.
-The Archbishop of Canterbury Rowan Williams has written that this, "one of the outstanding poems of the century, draws together the folk-ritual of the New Year, the Christian Eucharist, the uneasy frontier between living and dead, so as to present a model of what poetry itself is – frontier work between death and life, old year and new, bread and body."
+In 1941 Faber & Faber published "Ballad of the Mari Lwyd and other poems, then first book by poet Vernon Watkins.
+The Archbishop of Canterbury Rowan Williams has written that the title ballad, "one of the outstanding poems of the century, draws together the folk-ritual of the New Year, the Christian Eucharist, the uneasy frontier between living and dead, so as to present a model of what poetry itself is – frontier work between death and life, old year and new, bread and body."

 The Mari Lwyd was utilised by the artist Clive Hicks-Jenkins in a series of drawings from around 2000 that focused on a metamorphosing horse/man as a nightmarish harbinger of his father's death.
 Catriona Urquhart wrote a sequence of poems titled The Mare's Tale which were published alongside Hicks-Jenkins' images in 2001.
 In her 1977 novel Silver on the Tree, the author Susan Cooper included an appearance from the Mari Lwyd.

+In a 2024 episode of RuPaul's Drag Race UK, drag contestant Marmalade referenced the Mari Lwyd in her outfit as a means of representing her home town of Pontyclun.